-- Important advice for female patients aged under 55 years You must not use Epilim if you are pregnant, unless two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks - If you are a female patient aged under 55 years, you must not take Epilim unless two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks.
-If you are able to have a baby, you must use an effective method of birth control (contraception) at all times during your entire treatment with Epilim. - Do not stop taking Epilim or your birth control (contraception), until you have discussed this with your specialist.
-Your specialist will advise you further - The risks of valproate when taken during pregnancy Contact your GP immediately if you are planning to have a baby or are pregnant.
-Your GP will urgently refer you to your specialist. - Valproate carries a risk if taken during pregnancy.
-The higher the dose, the higher the risks but all doses carry a risk, including when valproate is used in combination with other medicines to treat epilepsy.It can cause serious birth defects and can affect the physical and mental development of the child as it grows after birth and may lead to permanent disability.
-If you take valproate during pregnancy you have a higher risk than other women of having a child with birth defects that require medical treatment.
+Important advice for female patients aged under 55 years

+You must not use Epilim Chrono if you are pregnant, unless two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks.

+If you are a female patient aged under 55 years, you must not take Epilim Chrono unless two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks.
+If you are able to have a baby, you must use an effective method of birth control (contraception) at all times during your entire treatment with Epilim Chrono.

+Do not stop taking Epilim Chrono or your birth control (contraception), until you have discussed this with your specialist.
+Your specialist will advise you further.

+The risks of valproate when taken during pregnancy

+Contact your GP immediately if you are planning to have a baby or are pregnant.
+Your GP will urgently refer you to your specialist.

+Valproate carries a risk if taken during pregnancy.
+The higher the dose, the higher the risks but all doses carry a risk, including when valproate is used in combination with other medicines to treat epilepsy.

+It can cause serious birth defects and can affect the physical and mental development of the child as it grows after birth and may lead to permanent disability.
+If you take valproate during pregnancy, you have a higher risk than other women of having a child with birth defects that require medical treatment.
 Because valproate has been used for many years, we know that in women who take valproate around 11 babies in every 100 will have birth defects.
-This compares to 2-3 babies in every 100 born to women from the general population. - The most frequently reported birth defects include spina bifida (where the bones of the spine are not properly developed): facial and skull malformations; heart, kidney urinary tract and sexual organ malformations; limb defects and multiple associated malformations affecting several organs and parts of the body.
-Birth defects may result in disabilities which may be severe and/or permanent in children exposed to valproate during pregnancy and there is some evidence that children exposed to valproate during pregnancy are at increased risk of developing Attention Deficit Hyperactivity Disorder (ADHD)
+This compares to 2-3 babies in every 100 born to women from the general population.

+every 100 born to women from the general population.

+The most frequently reported birth defects include spina bifida (where the bones of the spine are not properly developed); facial and skull malformations; heart, kidney, urinary tract and sexual organ malformations; limb defects and multiple associated malformations affecting several organs and parts of the body.
+Birth defects may result in disabilities which may be severe and/or permanent.Hearing problems or deafness have been reported in children exposed to valproate during pregnancy.

-Hearing problems or deafness have been reported in children exposed to valproate during pregnancy.
-Eve malformations have been reported in children exposed to valproate during pregnancy in association with other congenital malformations.
+Eye malformations have been reported in children exposed to valproate during pregnancy in association with other congenital malformations.
 These eye malformations may affect vision.

-• It is estimated that up to 30-40% of children whose mothers took valproate during pregnancy may have problems with early childhood development.
-Children affected can be slow to walk and talk, intellectually less able than other children, Autism and related disorders are more often diagnosed Autism and related disorders are more often diagnosed
+It is estimated that up to 30-40% of children whose mothers took valproate during pregnancy may have problems with early childhood development.
+Children affected can be slow to walk and talk, intellectually less able than other children, and have difficulty with language and memory.